This mega menu is not fully functional and still being developed. Please use the Brands menu to view all products in each brand.

 Add up to five columns

 This at-a-glance guide to stove installation is intended to provide you with some general information regarding basic stove installation requirements – it is not intended to be comprehensive.
 There is nothing to stop a good DIYer installing their own stove, but the installation must be 'signed off' as conforming to current building regulations and a compliance certificate issued (after the Building Control fee has been paid).
 You will need this should you ever decide to sell your home or if you have a stove-related insurance claim.
-Alternatively, in England and Wales we strongly recommend using a registered competent person from either Hetas or OFTEC who will be able to self-certify their work and issue the relevant building regulations compliance certificate.
-In Northern Ireland and Scotland the installation of stoves must be notified to the local Building Control department, again, so that the installation can be 'signed off' as complying with current building regulations.
+In Northern Ireland installation of stoves and fires must be notified to the local Building Control department, again, so that the installation can be 'signed off' as complying with current building regulations.

 Minimum flue height